Real-Currents/netmj/README.md

 NetMJ
 =====================

-*NetMJ* ("Net Mage") is location-driven, semantic [groupware](https://en.wikipedia.org/wiki/Collaborative_software), intended to simulate a community of peoples' capacity and intentions for movement (_travel/mobility_) and interlink them in order to automatically discover optimal, safe and rewarding routes and/or opportunities - essentially suggesting to its participants the best path, both physically (_occupatonally/motor-sensorally_) and socially (_interactively/textually/verbally_) toward realizing the desired futures they have described.
+*NetMJ* ("Net Mage") is location-driven, semantic [groupware](https://en.wikipedia.org/wiki/Collaborative_software), intended to simulate a community of peoples' capacity and intentions for movement (_travel/mobility_) and interlink them in order to automatically discover optimal, safe and rewarding routes and/or opportunities - essentially suggesting to its participants the best paths, both physically (_occupationally/motor-sensorally_) and socially (_interactively/textually/verbally_), toward realizing the desired futures they have described.

-NetMJ is a tool for describing the current condition of one's life/health (“is”), and desires for potential future conditions and movements (“will be”)  – as linked data relationships.
-A semantic description of a health/location condition can be considered to consist of a set of declarations representing one's coordinates with respect to a given environment ("where") and available modes of transportation ("how"), as well as aspects about which one is concerned or interested ("why");
+NetMJ is a tool for describing the current condition of one's life/health (“is”) and desires for potential future conditions and movements (“will be”)  – as linked data relationships.
+A semantic description of a health/location condition can be considered to consist of a set of declarations representing one's coordinates with respect to a given environment ("where") and available modes of transportation ("how"), as well as cognitive aspects which concern or interest one ("why");

     Link the current and desired states of real and imaginary concepts - including people, environments, objects, processes, knowledge, or time.